User roles and permissions in Data Catalog

 Data Catalog permission types and actions

-For example, there is a ViewSamples action for data sources that users with the Data Steward role have by default, that allows them to view sample data for profiled columns.
-If you select the Data Steward role as the base role when creating a community, you can assign other users to the community, allowing users with other roles to view data samples.
+For example, the ViewSamples action for data sources is available by default to users with the Data Steward role that allows them to view sample data for profiled columns.
+If you create a community based on this role, you can assign other users to that community to give them the same permission to view sample data for profiled columns.

 Administration